 Charities and nonprofits are increasingly relying on technology for fundraising, communication, and operations.
 This means they are faced with a growing need to protect their digital assets from cyber threats.
 Cybercrime is a growing concern amongst charities throughout the UK.
-According to The Charity Fraud Report, 41% thought cybercrime would pose the biggest fraud risk for their charity over the next 12 months.
+The Charity Fraud Report was a survey that examined many different charity fraud examples and perceptions about them.
+According to the report, 41% thought cybercrime would pose the biggest fraud risk for their charity over the next 12 months.

 This guide will provide an overview of Cyber Essentials, a UK government-backed cybersecurity certification scheme.
 It is designed to help charities and nonprofits stay secure and resilient in the face of these threats.
 We will cover the benefits of Cyber Essentials, how to become certified, and best practices for maintaining cyber security.
 This guide will provide actionable insights to help you secure your organisation against cyber threats.

 Cyber Essentials is a UK government-backed cybersecurity certification scheme that was launched in 2014.
 Its purpose is to help organisations protect themselves against common cyber threats.
 It outlines a set of basic security controls that organisations must implement to safeguard their systems and data.